reidgs/TerraBot/RPISETUP.md

 Connect to CMU Secure (WPA2 Enterprise and PEAP security) No certificate needed.
 Use you Andrew ID and password.

-Name the computer AS-House-1 (or whichever number house) make password robotanist
+Name the computer AA-House-1 (or whichever number house).
+Make password robotanist

 Log in automatically

+`sudo apt update`
 `raspi-config` and enable camera and SSH

 ### SSH ###